techidaily/site-ai-editing-video/source/_posts/new-in-2024-top-8-sites-to-download-glitch-transition-for-premiere-pro.md

 ![upload video to twitch](https://images.wondershare.com/filmora/article-images/2022/11/upload-video-to-twitch-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Vimeo has all the features, such as a live chat system and other features that a streaming platform must have.
 You can easily access its analytic dashboard to know your audience in a better way.
 It also has many integrations such as Figma, Meta, WordPress, Shopify and more.
 So, uploading videos directly from your website to Vimeo will not be a challenging task.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs